redgoose/pizza-lunch/README.md

 [View a sample PDF](https://github.com/redgoose/pizza-day/raw/main/docs/resources/pizza_day.pdf)

-If school council had our way we would integrate directly with SchoolCash Online, but lack access since we are not school staff.
-Instead an Excel document is shared with us in this [format](https://github.com/redgoose/pizza-day/raw/main/docs/resources/pizza_day.xlsx).
+If school council had our way we would integrate directly with SchoolCash Online, but we lack access since we are not school staff.
+Instead, an Excel document is shared with us in this [format](https://github.com/redgoose/pizza-day/raw/main/docs/resources/pizza_day.xlsx).

 ## Quick start